 - Constant volume required

-- No possibility to subscribe to an accreditation program
+- No possibility of subscribing to an accreditation program

 Contrary to what many people think, having a dedicated IP is not the grail of deliverability.
 On the contrary, if you make this choice, you will be solely responsible for building a reputation on it.